gcalderone/DMFit.jl/README.md

 [![Build Status](https://travis-ci.org/gcalderone/DataFitting.jl.svg?branch=master)](https://travis-ci.org/gcalderone/DataFitting.jl)

-(works both on Julia v0.6 and v0.7/1.0)

-(previous name of this package was ModelFit.jl)

 ## Key features
 - it handles data of any dimensionality;
 - the fitting model is evaluated on a user provided (Cartesian or Linear) domain;